-A Multiphase Mixed-Methods Study to Explore the Language Learning of Refugee Students in Monolingual Countries: Turkey and Germany Cases
+A Mixed-Methods Study on the Bridging Systems and Determinants of Second Language Proficiency of Newly Arrived Migrant Students in Monolingual Countries: İstanbul and Hamburg Cases

-Currently, I am conducting a multiphase mixed-methods study as part of my doctoral dissertation to explore the language curriculum policy for refugee students at lower-secondary education in Turkey and Germany as monolingual countries and determinants of second language proficiency in pre-migration, trans-migration, and post-migration ecologies.
-The scope of this study encompasses exploring the L2 learning of refugee students in the two of these possible futures, namely in Turkey as the first asylum country and Germany as the resettlement country, in which students are crucially in need of learning the language of the receiving societies.
+The scope of this study encompasses exploring the second language learning of newly arrived migrant students in the two of the most widespread possible futures, namely in Turkey as the first asylum country and Germany as the resettlement country, in which students are crucially in need of learning the language of the receiving societies.